tusharbhutt/Endless-Nodes/README.md

 You can also get the nodes via the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager)

-**NOTE: Requires CLIP and Pytorch-Lightning for the Aesthetic Scorer and ImageReward for the my take on the Image Reward node scorer.
+**NOTE: Requires CLIP and Pytorch-Lightning for the Aesthetic Scorer and ImageReward for my take on the Image Reward node scorer.
 I've added them in the requirement file but if it doesn't work, you will need to download manually**

 ## Node List